matplotlib/matplotlib/doc/devel/contributing.rst

 will log to a logger named ``matplotlib.yourmodulename``.

-If an end-user of Matplotlib sets up `logging` to display at levels more verbose than `logger.WARNING` in their code with the Matplotlib-provided helper::
+If an end-user of Matplotlib sets up `logging` to display at levels more verbose than `logging.WARNING` in their code with the Matplotlib-provided helper::

   plt.set_loglevel("debug")